lfr/lfr.github.io/special/_posts/2021-03-29-infinite-money.md

 ## You think you're educated?

-It may come as a surprise that pre-internet 19th century farmers knew a whole lot more about money then we do.
+It may come as a surprise that pre-internet 19th century farmers knew a whole lot more about money than we do.

 Indeed, they were the ones behind the [Greenback movement](https://youtu.be/LNSWIdIbzl8) that tried to influence monetary policy until it was dissolved in **1889**.